-I’m delighted to say that I have just recently passed my Mountain Leader award, a professional qualification that allows me to take groups into the UK mountains.
+I’ve just recently passed my Mountain Leader award, a professional qualification that allows me to take groups into the UK mountains.
 It’s been a lot of work over many years but highly rewarding.
 Let me share some thoughts on why I did it, how I got on and what tips I’d give for any other aspiring Mountain Leaders out there.

 The Mountain Leader (Summer) award

 The Mountain Leader (ML) scheme is one of the most widely-recognised UK mountain leadership qualifications, allowing individuals to take groups into the mountains of the UK and Ireland.
 The Mountain Training organisation oversees professional mountain leadership qualifications, with the ML (Summer) award covering the leadership and technical skills necessary to take groups into the hills and mountains in all but winter conditions (where a separate ML (Winter) award takes over).
 To be able to qualify you must be able to demonstrate that you:

 - have attended a Mountain Leader training course (or, in exceptional circumstances, have been granted exemption)